-ENTRY AT THE FIRST STEP
+1. ENTRY AT THE FIRST STEP

-Full-time employees entering at the first step shall advance to the second step upon 318. completion of six months service and to each successive step upon completion of the one year required service.
+278. Full-time employees entering at the first step shall advance to the second step upon completion of six months service and to each successive step upon completion of the one year required service.

-ENTRY AT OTHER THAN THE FIRST STEP

-- Employees who enter a classification at a rate of pay at other than the first 319. step shall advance one step upon completion of the one year required service.
-Further increments shall accrue following completion of the required service at this step and at each successive step. - 320. b.
+- ENTRY AT OTHER THAN THE FIRST STEP - a.
+Employees who enter a classification at a rate of pay at other than the first step shall advance one step upon completion of the one year required service.
+Further increments shall accrue following completion of the required service at this step and at each successive step. - b.
 Apprenticeable Classes as defined in Article I.K. and related supervisory classes shall continue to be appointed at step 5.

-DATE INCREMENT DUE 3.
+3. DATE INCREMENT DUE

-321. Increments may accrue and become due and payable on the next day following completion of required service as a full-time employee in the class, unless otherwise provided herein.
+- Increments may accrue and become due and payable on the next day following completion of required service as a full-time employee in the class, unless otherwise provided herein. - 4.
+EXCEPTIONS:

-EXCEPTIONS: 4.

-- 322. An employee shall not receive a salary adjustment based upon service as herein provided if he/she has been absent by reason of suspension or on any type of leave without pay (excluding a military, educational, or industrial accident leave) for more than one-sixth of the required service in the anniversary year, provided that such employee may receive a salary increment when the aggregate time worked since his/her previous increment equals or exceeds the service required for the increment, and such increment date shall be his/her new anniversary date; provided that time spent on approved military leave or in an appointive or promotive position shall be counted as actual service when calculating salary increment due dates. - 323.
-When records of service required for advancement in the step increments b. within a compensation schedule are established and maintained by electronic data processing, then the following shall apply: - (1) An employee shall be compensated at the beginning step of the compensation schedule plan, unless otherwise specifically provided for in this Agreement.
-Employees may receive salary adjustments through the steps of the compensation schedule plan by completion of actual paid service in total scheduled hours equivalent to one year or six months, whichever is applicable. - 325.
-(2) Paid service for this purpose is herein defined as exclusive of any type of overtime but shall include military or educational leave without pay.
+a.
+An employee shall not receive a salary adjustment based upon service as herein provided if he/she has been absent by reason of suspension or on any type of leave without pay (excluding a military, educational, or industrial accident leave) for more than one-sixth of the required service in the anniversary year, provided that such employee may receive a salary increment when the aggregate time worked since his/her previous increment equals or exceeds the service required for the increment, and such increment date shall be his/her new anniversary date; provided that time spent on approved military leave or in an appointive or promotive position shall be counted as actual service when calculating salary increment due dates.